-But the opening of the new WTC site also led to several large companies relocating and it has completed changed the dynamic of downtown Manhattan.
+But the opening of the (new) World Trade Center site also led to several large companies relocating and it has completed changed the dynamic of downtown Manhattan.
 Development in the area has taken off, with lots of new restaurants, shops and commercial buildings opening – leaving much to do and see in NYC.
 Underneath the WTC site is the Oculus, a transportation HUB that will eventually connect all the subways in Lower Manhattan.
-It’s also home to over 50 retail shops and stores, and connects to Brookfield place, another upscale shopping center with Hudson Eats, a gourmet food court.
+It’s also home to over 50 retail shops and stores, and connects to Brookfield place, another upscale shopping center with Hudson Eats, one of NYC’s gourmet food halls.

 Places to check out

 The Financial District is home to the #1 ranked bar in the world, the Dead Rabbit, where you can get some truly unique cocktails.
-This is where you will also find a ferry to see the Statue of Liberty.
+This is where you will also find a ferry to see the Statue of Liberty on Liberty Island.
 Our favorite local things to do in NYC include hanging out at Clinton Hall, Stone Street (Ulysses), Distilled, Stout, and Insomnia Cookies.

 Indulge in the Latest Fad